livingdocsIO/documentation/reference-docs/project-config/editor_settings.md

 #### displayFilters

-[Display Filters](/reference/display_filter.md) are filters that the user can set in the UI (below the search input)
+[Display Filters](/reference/display_filter.md) are filters that the user can set in the UI (below the search input).

+With `release-2021-03` the `displayFilters` for the Media Library Dashboards are defined on the [Media Type](/reference-docs/project-config/media_types.md).

 #### baseFilters

-[Base Filters](/reference/base_filter.md) are invisible filters and applied to every search (including the default result list)
+[Base Filters](/reference/base_filter.md) are invisible filters and applied to every search (including the default result list).

+With `release-2021-03` the `baseFilters` for the Media Library Dashboards are defined on the [Media Type](/reference-docs/project-config/media_types.md).

 #### sort